hashicorp/terraform/website/docs/cli/cloud/migrating.html.md

 # Initializing and Migrating

 After [configuring Terraform Cloud settings](/docs/cli/cloud/settings.html) for a working directory, you must run `terraform init` to finish setting up.
-When running this command, Terraform may guide you through an interactive process where you may choose whether or not you'd like to migrate state from any existing workspaces.
+When running this command, Terraform may guide you through an interactive process where you may choose whether or not to migrate state from any existing workspaces.

 There are three potential scenarios: